 - a.
-If available, configure a client computer as a DHCP server.
-From another client computer, check if you can get an IP address assigned.
+If possible, configure a PC as a DHCP server.
+From another PC, check if you can get an IP address assigned.
 What happens if your users do this without your consent? - b.
 Use the instructions in Appendix G to configure Rogue DHCP prevention.
 Can the client computer get an address now?